josephwright/josephwright.github.io/_posts/2010-12-31-file-operation-limitations.md

 No room for a new \write
 ```

-(The limitation on reading files does not show up so often in real cases, but is is also there.)
+(The limitation on reading files does not show up so often in real cases, but is also there.)

 I've had a couple or requests recently asking what can be done about this.
 First, a bit more background.
 When TeX opens a file for writing, it wipes out any previous content.
 So you cannot keep opening and closing a file you need to add to: once it's open, you don't want to close it until you are done.
 This sounds awkward, but there are alternative approaches.